 On a more humorous note, when I first started using a blindness cane, I tried all sorts of different methods to balance an umbrella and my cane at the same time.
 Some of these methods included creating an umbrella holder in my backpack so I could hold the umbrella over my head, buying an umbrella hat, and even walking with an umbrella and my cane at the same time.
 None of these options worked out particularly well- the umbrella almost flew out of my backpack in a wind storm, the umbrella hat looked ridiculous, and in a moment of confusion, I was tapping my umbrella on the ground while holding my blindness cane straight up in the air.
 Not a good look!

 - What’s In My College Backpack As A Low Vision Student

 Wear rain boots or shoes with traction

-One time during the first semester of my freshman year of college, my friend and I got caught in a torrential downpour when walking back from class, and I almost slipped multiple times when walking because my shoes didn’t have the best traction.
-I got back to my dorm and noticed that not only did it look like that I had jumped in a pool with all of my clothes on, but that I needed to make sure that my rain boots were in an easy-to-locate location.
+One time during the first semester of my freshman year of college, my friend and I got caught in a torrential downpour when walking back from class, and I almost slipped multiple times when trying to walk in the rain because my shoes didn’t have the best traction.
+I got back to my dorm and noticed that I looked like I had just fallen in a pool, and I needed to make sure that my rain boots were in an easy-to-locate location for the future.

 After that experience, I have never taken my rain boots for granted again, and they are very important for being able to walk safely when it’s raining or very wet.